-- To combat domestic and global competition, manufacturers are focusing on producing better quality products. - Health care costs is the most significant expected growth inhibitor. - Companies in Kansas, particularly small and medium-sized are struggling to find on-ramps into Industry 4.0. - Safety, cybersecurity, employee wellness programs, and social media marketing are the most common initiatives. - Despite expression of workforce availability issues, there is little evidence of widespread use of proven tools to ease those issues.
+- To combat domestic and global competition, manufacturers are focusing on producing better quality products. - Rising costs of materials is the most significant expected growth inhibitor. - Companies in Kansas, particularly small and medium-sized are struggling to find on-ramps into Industry 4.0. - Safety, cybersecurity, employee wellness programs, and social media marketing are the most common initiatives. - Despite expression of workforce availability issues, there is little evidence of widespread use of proven tools to ease those issues.